Rajesh2459/health_bot/README.md

 6.Backend Processing:

--Implement backend logic to handle user queries, process appointments, and interact with the database.
+- Implement backend logic to handle user queries, process appointments, and interact with the database.